gautam8404/stream-save/README.md

+# Disclaimer
+## Not me nor mongodb are responsible for whatever data you host in your own database this app is just a tool to add and remove data in mongodb in stremio format.
+Only user will be responsible for whatever they add
+## This project is made for learning purposes.
+I don’t encourage sharing of copyrighted content in any way

 # WARNING
-#### Incomplete, may or may not work, errors aren't handled properly \n I don't know if I'll complete it due to legal reasons but for now if you can add data and use mongodb you can use it on your own server or local host
+#### errors aren't handled properly as I don't have much time right now if you encounter any error or problem feel free to open a GitHub issue

 # stream-save